Skip to content

 Unfamiliar with some terms?
 Check the glossary →

 Since 1 January 2026, Belgium has introduced a 10% tax on financial capital gains beyond an annual allowance of €10,000 per taxpayer.
+Since 1 June 2026, this tax has been withheld at source by Belgian intermediaries on every sale.
 Despite this change, the Belgian tax regime remains favourable to the passive investor: several taxes simply do not apply to accumulating equity ETFs.
 Understanding these rules allows you to optimise your strategy legally.

 The six taxes to know